Glimesh/api-docs/content/docs/chat/Projects/TypescriptChatbot.md

 This is a lot of code!
 Let's start with the first function `readAuthInfo()`.
 This is an async function so it returns a promise.
 It tries to read the auth file and then returns a JSON parsed version of the auth data.
 This lets us easily access the properties.
 This function will return false if anything goes wrong.

 The next function `getAccessToken()` returns a Glimesh access token.
 It requires our client and secret ID to be passed to it as parameters.
-We send a HTTP POST request and wait for the result.
+We send a HTTP POST request to Glimesh and wait for the result.
 If all goes well we will receive an access token.

 > Note the type defs on the bottom.
 These provide autocompletion for our data.
 They are removed at runtime.